Reproducible Model Selection Using Bagged Posteriors: Discussion

 \subsection{Acknowledgments}

 Thanks to Pierre Jacob for bringing P.~B\"uhlmann's BayesBag paper to our attention and to Ziheng Yang for sharing the whale dataset and his MrBayes scripts.
 Thanks also to Ryan Giordano and Pierre Jacob for helpful feedback on an earlier draft of this paper, and to Peter Gr\"unwald, Natalia Bochkina, Mathieu Gerber, and Anthony Lee for helpful discussions.
-Finally, thanks to the AE and reviewers for constructive comments that substantially enhanced the scope and readability of the paper.
+Finally, thanks to the AE and three reviewers for their constructive comments; in particular, we thank the third reviewer, who provided numerous insightful comments that substantially enhanced the scope and readability of the paper.

 \counterwithin{figure}{section} {\Alph{section}.\arabic{figure}} \counterwithin{table}{section} {\Alph{section}.\arabic{table}}